thenaterhood/python-autocite/README.md

 `autocite --url http://arstechnica.com/business/2012/12/report-data-caps-just-a-cash-cow-for-internet-providers/`

+This will print to stdout:

+`Anderson, N. (2012, December 18).
+Report: data caps just a “cash cow” for Internet providers.
+Retrieved June 18, 2017, from http://arstechnica.com/business/2012/12/report-data-caps-just-a-cash-cow-for-internet-providers/`

 Cite a list of URLs (newline separated), and save the citations to a file called citations.txt

 `autocite --from-file urllist.txt --to-text citations.txt`